 Noncash contributions (30%) (code D).
-Enter the amount of noncash contributions subject to the 30% AGI limitation.
+Enter noncash contributions subject to the 30% AGI limitation.

 Capital gain property to a 50% organization (30%) (code E).
-Enter the amount of capital gain property contributions subject to the 30% AGI limitation.
+Enter capital gain property contributions subject to the 30% AGI limitation.

 Capital gain property (20%) (code F).
-Enter the amount of capital gain property contributions subject to the 20% AGI limitation
+Enter capital gain property contributions subject to the 20% AGI limitation.

 Contributions of property.
 See Contributions of Property in Pub.
-526 for information on noncash contributions and contributions of capital gain property.
-If the deduction claimed for noncash contributions exceeds \$500, complete Form 8283, Noncash Charitable Contributions, and attach it to Form 1065.
+526 and Pub.
+561, Determining the Value of Donated Property, for information on noncash contributions and contributions of capital gain property.
+If the deduction claimed for noncash contributions exceeds \$500, complete Form 8283 and attach it to Form 1065.

 If the partnership made a qualified conservation contribution under section 170(h), also include the fair market value of the underlying property before and after the donation, as well as the type of legal interest contributed, and describe the conservation purpose furthered by the donation.
 Give a copy of this information to each partner.
 Nondeductible contributions.
 Certain contributions made to an organization conducting lobbying activities are not deductible.
 See section 170(f)(9) for more details.
-Also, see Contributions You Cannot Deduct in Publication 526 for more examples of nondeductible contributions.
+Also, see Contributions You Cannot Deduct in Pub.
+526 for more examples of nondeductible contributions.

 Schedule K-1.
-Report each partner's distributive share of charitable contributions in box 13 of Schedule K-1 using codes A through F for each of the six contribution categories shown above.
-See the above instructions for Contributions of property for information on a statement concerning qualified conservation contributions that you may be required to attach to Schedule K-1.
+Report each partner's distributive share of charitable contributions in box 13 of Schedule K-1 using codes A through F for each of the contribution categories shown above.
+See the above instructions for Qualified conservation contributions for information on a statement concerning gualified conservation contributions you may be required to attach to Schedule K-1.
 The partnership must attach a copy of its Form 8283 to the Schedule K-1 of each partner if the deduction for any item or group of similar items of contributed property exceeds \$5,000, even if the amount allocated to any partner is \$5,000 or less.